 Unpublished material is not included in the references.
 It may be cited in the text in the following forms: (John Smith, personal communication, May 16, 1999) or (Jones et al., unpublished manuscript, 2002).
-An exception to this rule is for articles that are accepted for publication.
-These may be cited as follows:
+As an exception to the rule, articles that are accepted for publication may be included in the references as follows: